Should the Universal credit £20 weekly increase be extended?

 Work and Pensions call for Universal Credit £20 weekly increase to be extended

 During the COVOD-19 crisis, the Government increased Universal Credit by £20 each week.
 For anyone who is on Universal Credit, this nominal amount is a huge difference.
-Think of how much food you could buy in addition for £20 each week.
+Think of how much food you could buy in addition to £20 each week.
 We are also going through a very cold winter, and with so many families at home.

 In an appeal by the Work and Pensions committee to Parliament, they have called for the £20 per week increase in Universal Credit Working Tax Credit introduced to support families during the coronavirus pandemic to be maintained for another year ‘at the very least’.